stereolabs/zed-openni/README.md

 * `measure3D_reference_frame`: always forced to `sl::REFERENCE_FRAME::CAMERA`
 * `enable_depth`: always forced to `true`

-Both the files will be automatically created by the driver in the same folder of the executable if they do not exists.
+Both the files, if not existing, will be automatically created with the default parameters by the driver in the same folder of the executable.

 ## License